UNF-STLab/METtester/readme.txt

 Step 2:
 Copy the class and the java file under test in the 'src' folder. e.g. MethodCollection2.class & MethodCollection2.java Step 3:
-Copy the .XML file in the root directory.
+Start command prompt and go to the location where METtester.jar file is.
 Step 4:
-Start command prompt and go to the location where METtester.jar file is.
+Type "java -cp . -jar METTester.jar" & enter
 Step 5:
-Type "java -cp . -jar METTester.jar" & enter
-Step 6:
 Type class name to be tested, press enter.
-E.g. MethodCollection2 Step 7:
+E.g. MethodCollection2 Step 6:
-Type the path and file name of the XML and press enter. e.g. C:\METtester\find_median.xml
+Type the method name under test from that class file. e.g. find_median Step 7:
+Type the MR names you want to apply on Metamorphic Testing. e.g. ADD,MUL